mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Thursday, 07 August 2025

-- The average temperature today is 17.72˚C,
+- The average temperature today is 18.75˚C,
-- With highs of 18.62˚C and lows of 17.14˚C,
+- With highs of 19.18˚C and lows of 17.94˚C,
-- It may feel like 17.43˚C with few clouds
+- It may feel like 18.46˚C with scattered clouds
 - The wind speed is 5.14m/s and visibility is 10000m
-- The pressure is 1014hPa and humidity is 72%
+- The pressure is 1014hPa and humidity is 68%
 - The sun will rise at 04:40 and set at 19:48

 <!-- weather_marker ends -->